Teacher (Jethro Tull song): Release and reception

 The first version of "Teacher" was released as the B-side to the band's January 1970 single, "The Witch's Promise".
 The single was successful, reaching number four in the UK.
 The band then recorded a second, more radio friendly version of the song for the American market, which would appear on the US version of their 1970 studio album Benefit.
 This second version, which featured Anderson's flute playing and a faster tempo, would go on to receive substantial FM-radio play.

 Since its release, the US album recording of "Teacher" has appeared on several compilation albums, the earliest instance being its inclusion in remixed form on the band's 1972 Living in the Past compilation.
 Other compilations that feature "Teacher" include M.U. – The Best of Jethro Tull, 20 Years of Jethro Tull: Highlights, The Best of Jethro Tull – The Anniversary Collection, Essential, and 50 for 50.
 A classical arrangement of the song, performed by Jethro Tull with the London Symphony Orchestra, appears on the 1985 album A Classic Case.

-"Teacher" has largely seen positive critical reception since its release.
+"Teacher" has largely seen a positive critical reception since its release.
 Writing for Louder magazine, Mark Tornillo of Accept named it to his list of the top ten Jethro Tull songs from 1969 to 1972, writing, "I always just liked the lyrics and the groove."
 Eric Senich of WRKI ranked the song the seventh best Jethro Tull song, writing, "Ian Anderson has admitted to writing this song with the sole purpose of creating a hit single.
 A very "un-Tull" like thing to do but, hey, if you're gonna write a pop song and it ends up sounding like this you can write all the pop songs you want Ian!"
 The Daily Vault wrote that the song "glides by on effortless attitude".